-- 3.1 The Panel may decide on one of the following outcomes: - (a) That the Member did not fail to comply with the National Park Authority's Code of Conduct; - (b) That the Member did fail to comply with the National Park Authority's Code of Conduct, and that: - (i) no action need be taken; or - (ii) the Member be censured; and/or - (iii) the Member be asked to apologise to the complainant; and/or - (iv) the Member be asked to undertake training; and/or - (v) whatever publicity the Panel considers appropriate be given to its findings; and/or - (v) it be recommended to the National Park Authority that the Member be removed from a specific Committee(s), or from any other position to which the National Park Authority has appointed him/her. - 3.2 The Panel may also make any recommendations it considers appropriate to the National Park Authority concerned on procedural amendments that might assist Members generally to follow the Code of Conduct.
+- 3.1 The Panel may decide on one of the following outcomes: - (a) That the Member did not fail to comply with the National Park Authority's Code of Conduct; - (b) That the Member did fail to comply with the National Park Authority's Code of Conduct, and that: - (i) no action need be taken; or - (ii) the Member be censured; and/or - (iii) whatever publicity the Panel considers appropriate be given to its findings; and/or - (iv) it be recommended to the National Park Authority that the Member be removed from a specific Committee(s), or from any other position to which the National Park Authority has appointed that Member. - 3.2 The Panel may also make any recommendations it considers appropriate to the National Park Authority concerned on procedural amendments that might assist Members generally to follow the Code of Conduct.